 Frustratingly the TV app experience for kids isn't anywhere near as on par with offerings from other services within dedicated apps like Netflix or Sky in the UK.
 There's no way to lock a device into the Kids section to stop your little ones venturing into horror movie territory, for example, or isolate what is watched so it doesn't affect your recommendations.

-On iOS, you can also download a movie or TV show from here, to your device, for offline-viewing.
+On iOS, you can also download a movie or TV show to your device, for offline-viewing.
 Just tap the download button after you select the TV show or movie.
 To access your downloads, go to the Downloaded section in the Library tab of the TV app.
 When you tap a downloaded movie or TV show, it will automatically open and play.

 How do Apple TV Channels work?

+Subscribers can watch and download shows and movies both online and offline, including HBO in the US.
 Through Family Sharing, up to six family members can share subscriptions to Apple TV channels using just their Apple ID and password.

 What services are supported on the Apple TV app beyond Channels?